 Dennis Rodman, via Cold As Balls

 Even though he stayed with the Spurs for only two seasons, Rodman made an impact and produced some of his career's best rebounding numbers.
 During his stint with the Spurs, Rodman averaged only 5.5 points but was able to pull out 17 rebounds per game.
-It so happened his departure from the Spurs came as a blessing in disguise because he joined the Chicago Bulls.
+His departure from the Spurs was a blessing in disguise because he joined the Chicago Bulls.
 He formed the most popular team in NBA history alongside Michael Jordan and Scottie Pippen and crowned himself with two more NBA championships.